Ballet in America

 Iris Fanger, theater and dance critic

-This lecture is part of Iris Fanger's series, Ballet in America.
+This presentation is part of Iris Fanger's Ballet in America series.

 Iris Fanger is a theater and dance critic based in Boston.
 She has written reviews and feature articles for the Boston Herald, Boston Phoenix, The Christian Science Monitor, The New York Times and The Patriot Ledger, as well as for Dance Magazine and Dancing Times (London).